om2209/happy-fox-assignment/README.md

 ## Description

-This project has below two APIs
+This project has below two scripts
-  1. To download emails from Google's Gmail API and saving that to MySQL database. (`GET /emails`)
+  1. To download emails from Google's Gmail API and saving that to MySQL database. (`scripts/save_emails.py`)
-  2. Update the emails in the DB using the filters and a list of actions provided by the user (`POST /emails`)
+  2. Update the emails in the DB using the filters and a list of actions provided by the user in a file called `rules.json` (`scripts/filter_emails.py`)

 ## Installation